John Michael Małek: Public Activity and Accomplishments

 the most important imperative for the economy.
 Compliance with this injunction, by both governments and citizens, is a prerequisite for optimal economic development and prosperity.

 John Michael Małek was a member of the prestigious Mont Pelerin Society, whose membership includes over 500 economists from around the world, including at least six Nobel Prize winners.

-Along with Zbigniew Zarywski, a Polish entrepreneur, Małek established a literary prize named in honor of famous Polish writer Józef Mackiewicz The Mackiewicz Prize that has been awarded every year since 2002 at a special ceremony at the Literary Institute in Warsaw on Polish Independence Day, 11 November.
+Along with Zbigniew Zarywski, a Polish entrepreneur, Małek established a literary prize named in honor of Polish writer Józef Mackiewicz The Mackiewicz Prize that has been awarded every year since 2002 at a special ceremony at the Literary Institute in Warsaw on Polish Independence Day, 11 November.

 In 2015, Małek co-founded Polonia Institute, a tax-exempt organization in the United States, whose mission is to protect the reputation of Poland, Poles, and Polonia in the United States and around the world, as well as to advocate for Poland's and Polonia's aspirations via education, research, analysis, advocacy, and legal solutions.

 On 22 November 2016, John Michael Małek was awarded the Commander's Cross of Polonia Restituta for lifetime achievements in furthering the good of Polonia and Poland by the President of the Polish Republic.